pub struct SingleNode {

 Fields§

-number of repeats.
-(So “total” latency = latency
+num_repeats: u64number of repeats.
+(So “total” latency = latency x num_repeats)

 Here is an example FSM schedule: